JAForbes/blog/posts/the-perfect-api.md

 Our values must always live in containers of a given type.
 This allows the specific inner workings to occur while exposing a shared API

+> In Functional Programming a type that has the function `map` is referred to as a Functor.
+For the duration of this post I'll stay away from these sorts of terms and instead say Mappable.
+I think the hardest part about learning these systems is learning the terminology.
+But its pretty straight forward to learn those terms when you have a solid understanding of the underlying mechanics.

 #### Combining values